Samreay/TaipanDB/doc/setup.rst

 to access the data.
 The account details, as well as the database name, need to be provided whenever attempting to connect to the database.
-The easiest way to do this is to place a file named ``config.json`` at the same place in the directory structure as the :any:`TaipanDB` main folder.
+The easiest way to do this is to place a file named ``config.json`` at the same place in the directory structure as the :mod:`taipandb` main folder.
 It looks something like this::

     {